 I strongly recommend ExpertFlyer.
-It is a web based travel tool that display vital data from Travel GDS.
-You can see the fare listings, real time availability, seat map and create seat/fare alert etc!
+It is a web based travel tool that displays vital data from Travel GDS.
+You can see the fare listings, real time availability, seat map and create seat/fare alert etc.

 You can use this tool to find out all the fares and use it to research the cheapest fare out there.

 I use it on an almost daily basis.
-By having these information ready, it will help you to travel better!
+By having this information ready, it will help you to travel better!

 Expertflyer is a pay subscription tool that cost $99 for 1 year.
 Alternatively, you can also use google flights.

-For some of the best low cost flights, I strongly recommend using Kiwi. which offers an interactive map.
-It also shows alternative routes at a competitive price.
+For some of the best low cost flights, I strongly recommend using Kiwi.
+Which offers an interactive map and it also shows alternative routes at a competitive price.

-I am not a frequent flyer, I have no status, no miles, how can i travel cheaply?
+I am not a frequent flyer, I have no status, no miles, and how can I travel cheaply?

-You may also consider Buy Miles directly from airline and fly.
-This depends if the advantage/cost of buying miles outweight buying a revenue ticket and depends on availability as well.
-Airline typically release the award seat in advance or last minute when they couldn't sell anymore.
-So it is important to maintain some degree of flexibility in bargain hunting.
+You may also consider buying miles directly from an airline and fly.
+This depends if the advantage/cost of buying miles outweigh buying a revenue ticket and depends on availability as well.
+Airlines typically release the award seat in advance or at the last minute when they couldn’t sell anymore.
+So it is important to maintain some degree of flexibility when bargain hunting.